openedx/open-edx-proposals/oeps/architectural-decisions/oep-xxxx-arch-role-based-access-control.rst

 ************

-Once completed this will remove one level of complexity from the overall authorization picture by lower the systems involved by one, however during the interim it will add complexity by increasing the number of involved systems and requiring all access checks to check for an additional value.
+Once completed this will remove one level of complexity from the overall authorization picture by decreasing the systems involved by one, however during the interim it will add complexity by increasing the number of involved systems and requiring all access checks to check for a role and a permission.

 After implementation, access checks will check for a permission instead of a role.
 This will mean that if a new permission is added, each default role will need to be updated to indicate if it grants the new